sfiligoi/tutorial-k8s-sc22/hands-on/2a_IO_hands_on.md

 If you need access to a larger (and often faster) local area, you should use the so-called ephemeral storage using emptyDir.

+Note that you can request either a disk-based or a memory-based partition.
+We will do both below.

 You can copy-and-paste the lines below, but please do replace “username” with your own id;\
 As mentioned before, all the participants in this hands-on session share the same namespace, so you will get name collisions if you don’t.